MarioTeachesTyping/LeetBytes/README.md

 ### Current

 - Landing page with animated visual effects
+- Pixel-art Play and Options modals off the landing page
+  - Play → Story (locked, coming later) / Questions / Progress, in a shared bordered-panel shell
+- Progress page — practice history, a solved/judged/difficulty summary, and a GitHub-style contribution calendar, all built from a local-storage submission log
+- Game-style loading bar shown on page navigation, styled to match the pixel UI
 - Solutions list with topic filtering
 - 35 problems added, 34 of them with a judged hidden test suite
 - Individual problem pages with: